Ultra-thin sun shield could protect Great Barrier Reef

 With its heavy use of coal-fired power and relatively small population, Australia is considered one of the world's worst per capita greenhouse gas polluters, with advocates urging Canberra to do more to protect the environment.

-The reef is also under threat from the predatory coral-eating crown-of-thorns starfish as well as farming run off.
+The reef is also under threat from predatory coral-eating crown-of-thorns starfish, as well as farming run off.

 Marsden said it was impractical to suggest that the "sun shield" -- made from the same material found in coral skeletons -- could cover the entire 348,000 square-kilometre (216,000 square-mile) reef.